-Return this form to the NAME of Institutio n Financial Aid Office as soon as possible.
-Student Name (please print): ID#: signature on this form will document your $% \left\{ 1\right\} =\left\{ 1\right\} =$ the State of Washington.
-Your designation and choice for funds to be applied directly into your e form of a check.
-A state grant or scholarship automatically credited toward expe ed to your student account permits the aid to be nses you may owe to the institution.
-This option nds of financial aid proceeds that may be due you. student aid will not be automatically funds given directly to you means that state y available to pay for tuition and fees.
-You are ay for educational expenses including any Please choose one of these options: I choose to have state aid funds ap automatically credited toward expenses I of plied directly to my student account and owe NAME of Institution .
-OR n directly to me (not credited to my student le for all outstanding balances on my student u are enrolled at this institution.
-However, you may informing your Financial Aid Office in writing.
-Student Signature Date Make sure you check one of the options abo ove and return this form to: NAME of Institution Address Address Address
+Return this form to the NAME of Institu ution Financial Aid Office as soon as possible.
+Student Name (please print): ID#: signature on this form will document y om the State of Washington.
+Your designation and our choice for funds to be applied directly into your the form of a check.
+A state grant or scholarship: automatically credited toward e osited to your student account permits the aid to be expenses you may owe to the institution.
+This option refunds of financial aid proceeds that may be due you. student aid will not be automati aid funds given directly to you means that state cally available to pay for tuition and fees.
+You are to pay for educational expenses including any on.
+Please choose one of these options: I choose to have state aid funds automatically credited toward expense s applied directly to my student account and s I owe NAME of Institution .
+OR given directly to me (not credited to my student asible for all outstanding balances on my student • s you are enrolled at this institution.
+However, you may by informing your Financial Aid Office in writing.
+Student Signature Date Make sure you check one of the options s above and return this form to: N.A.
+AME of Institution Address Address Address